Ford Falcon (Australia): XG

 The XG was essentially an update of the XF.
 It gained the EB II's 4.0-l OHC inline six-cylinder engine, with either a five-speed manual or four-speed auto transmissions (floor or column shift), meaning Ford could retire the old engine and transmission options.
 It also gained interior updates from the EB including the instrument cluster, centre console (in two-seater models), steering wheel, and seats.
-Exterior changes were minimal, and included an EB-style grill, black window trims (as opposed to chrome on XF's) EB style door 'rubbing' strips, and indicator lights on the front quarter panels.
+Exterior changes were minimal, and included an EB-style grille, black window trims (as opposed to chrome on XF's) EB style door 'rubbing' strips, and indicator lights on the front quarter panels.

 An XR6 model was released in October 1993.
 Over the standard model, it gained the ED's XR6 161 kW engine, distinctive quad headlights, indicators in the front bumper (due to the different headlights), sportier suspension, ED XR6 seats, trim, 15 in five-spoke alloy wheels, and exterior badging.
 1,050 XR6s were sold between October 1993 and March 1996.